-(a) The spraying is carried out, at a rate of no more than 2 litres per hour, in a spray booth, room, or enclosure fitted with an air extraction system and air

-- (b) All contaminants and exhaust air from the enclosed spraying and drying areas must discharge to an emission stack or stacks, and the discharge from the emission stack or stacks is an unimpeded vertical discharge from the emission stack at least 3 metres above the ridge height of the building and 3 metres above the highest ridgeline of any roof within 30 metres. - (c) Where spraypainting is carried out, on surfaces of fixed or large structures that cannot practicably be dismantled and transported to a spray booth, the discharge must be controlled using the best practicable option such as screening and paint technologies; and, when surface coatings containing discovanates or anti-fouling paints are used: - (i) The owner/occupier/agent must notify the occupier of any property within 50 metres of the spray application site at least 24 hours prior to commencing the work. - (ii) An exclusion zone must prevent any public access within 15 metres of the spray application site. - (d) The discharge must not be noxious or dangerous, offensive or objectionable beyond the boundary of the subject property.
+- (a) The spraying is carried out, at a rate of no more than 2 litres per hour, in a spray booth, room, or enclosure fitted with an air extraction system and air filtering system to control the discharge of particulates and where the systems are maintained in accordance with the manufacturer's instructions - (b) All contaminants and exhaust air from the enclosed spraying and drying areas must discharge to an emission stack or stacks, and the discharge from the emission stack or stacks is an unimpeded vertical discharge from the emission stack at least 3 metres above the ridge height of the building and 3 metres above the highest ridgeline of any roof within 30 metres. - (c) Where spraypainting is carried out, on surfaces of fixed or large structures that cannot practicably be dismantled and transported to a spray booth, the discharge must be controlled using the best practicable option such as screening and paint technologies; and, when surface coatings containing discovanates or anti-fouling paints are used: - (i) The owner/occupier/agent must notify the occupier of any property within 50 metres of the spray application site at least 24 hours prior to commencing the work. - (ii) An exclusion zone must prevent any public access within 15 metres of the spray application site. - (d) The discharge must not be noxious or dangerous, offensive or objectionable beyond the boundary of the subject property.